Budibase/website/content/blog/inside-it/in-house-development-examples.md

 Often, this means creating bespoke applications.
 But in-house development also involves configuring and customizing existing solutions, as well as providing support, maintenance, and other related functions.

-We’ll look at some use cases that commonly crop up in a second.
-For the minute it’s also worth noting that in-house development is also characterized by the fact that most tools are built for internal use.
+We’ll look at some in-house software examples that commonly crop up in a second.
+For the minute it’s also worth noting that in-house development is also characterized by the fact that most tools are built for internal use - rather than by an outsourced development company.

 Additionally, in-house developments are characteristically built around relatively discrete use cases.
 These are often highly specific or even totally unique to the business in question.